lihaobhsfer/path-in-problem/README.md

 # Acknowledgement
 Thanks to Jonathan who shared previous work.

-Thanks to Prof. Vincent Aleven and Klaus Sutner for valuable suggestions and feedback
+Thanks to Prof. Vincent Aleven and Klaus Sutner for valuable suggestions and feedback.